Your doctor or dentist will discuss your symptoms and examine your jaw. He or she will probably:

 - Stretching and massage.
 Your doctor, dentist or physical therapist may show you how to do exercises that stretch and strengthen your jaw muscles and how to massage the muscles yourself.

 - Heat or cold.
 Applying warm, moist heat or ice to the side of your face may help alleviate pain.

 Complementary and alternative medicine techniques may help manage the chronic pain often associated with TMJ disorders.
 Examples include:

 - Acupuncture.
 A specialist trained in acupuncture treats chronic pain by inserting hair-thin needles at specific locations on your body.

 - Relaxation techniques.
 Consciously slowing your breathing and taking deep, regular breaths can help relax tense muscles, which can reduce pain.

 - Biofeedback.
 Electronic devices that monitor the tightness of specific muscles can help you practice effective relaxation techniques.

 Preparing for your appointment

 You'll probably first talk about your TMJ symptoms with your family doctor or dentist.
-If their suggested treatments don't provide enough relief, you may eventually be referred to a doctor who specializes in TMJ disorders.
+If suggested treatments don't provide enough relief, you may be referred to a doctor who specializes in TMJ disorders.